-Schools are not told whether a parent ranked the school as a first, second or third preference.
+Schools are not told whether a parent ranked the school as a first, second, third or fourth preference prior to applications being processed.

 The priority for admission is established using the admission rules for the relevant school.
 Once this information is available the preferences are then considered by the Local Authority acting as the "clearing house".
-If, at this stage, it was theoretically possible to offer a place at all three of the schools listed, the school offered would be the one listed as the highest preference.
+If, at this stage, it was theoretically possible to offer a place at all four of the schools listed, the school offered would be the one listed as the highest preference.
 If a place cannot be offered at any of the schools listed as a preference, the Local Authority will offer a place at the nearest school with an available place.
 If the Local Authority is not the admissions authority the offer of a place will be made on behalf of the Governors/Directors of that school.